Saugia/celestial-strands/README.md

 * 41 new outfits based on ones from Escape Velocity: Override, as well as a few new ones.

 ## Content Access
-You can access the new content either through creating new pilot and selecting the "Crescent Strands" option, or through the Hariza system located near The Rim by Jump Drive.
-Reccommend also using Omnis: https://github.com/Adde-Endless-Sky-Mods/-Omnis
+You can access the new content either through creating a new pilot and selecting the "Crescent Strands" option, or through the Hariza system located near The Rim by Jump Drive.
+Recommend also using Omnis: https://github.com/EndlessSkyCommunity/-Omnis

 ## Known Issues
 Sometimes Militia or other fleets that have fighters with scanners clump up.